XDERA-Network/XDERA-TTS-Client/README.md

 [![discord](https://img.shields.io/badge/Discord-blue?style=for-the-badge)](https://discord.com/invite/mtvsj2TqXF)

-Join the server, request an API key, and you will be able to use the examples in this repository.
+Join the server, Look for an API Key on the #Announcement channel, and you will be able to use the examples in this repository.

 ---